wultra/powerauth-webflow/docs/Database-Table-Structure.md

 ### Database Tables for the OAuth 2.1 protocol

-- **oauth_client_details** - the table stores details about OAuth2 client applications.
-Every Web Flow client application should have a record in this table.
-See [JdbcClientDetailsService.java](https://github.com/spring-projects/spring-security-oauth/blob/master/spring-security-oauth2/src/main/java/org/springframework/security/oauth2/provider/client/JdbcClientDetailsService.java).

-- **oauth_client_token** - the table stores OAuth2 tokens for retrieval by client applications.
-See [JdbcClientTokenServices.java](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/client/token/JdbcClientTokenServices.html).

-- **oauth_access_token** - the table stores OAuth2 access tokens.
-See [JdbcTokenStore.java](https://github.com/spring-projects/spring-security-oauth/blob/master/spring-security-oauth2/src/main/java/org/springframework/security/oauth2/provider/token/store/JdbcTokenStore.java).
+- **oauth2_authorization** - the table stores OAuth 2.1 authorization codes, access tokens and refresh tokens

-- **oauth_refresh_token** - the table stores OAuth2 refresh tokens.
-See [JdbcTokenStore.java](https://github.com/spring-projects/spring-security-oauth/blob/master/spring-security-oauth2/src/main/java/org/springframework/security/oauth2/provider/token/store/JdbcTokenStore.java).
+- **oauth2_registered_client** - the table stores OAuth 2.1 client registrations

-- **oauth_code** - the table stores data for the OAuth2 authorization code grant.
-See [JdbcAuthorizationCodeServices.java](https://github.com/spring-projects/spring-security-oauth/blob/master/spring-security-oauth2/src/main/java/org/springframework/security/oauth2/provider/code/JdbcAuthorizationCodeServices.java).
+- **oauth2_authorization_consent** - the table stores OAuth 2.1 consents (only added for compatibility with Spring Authorization Server)

 ### Database Tables for the Next Step Server